florian-morel22/IN204---TETRIS/codereview_notes.md

 * std::vector<sf::Vector2u> is passed by copy, big memory and copy cost, especially for a vector
 * you need a `const` over there too
-* Also, don't use the "free" name in your function, confusing we can think it's freeing stuff.
+* Also, don't use the "free" name in your function, confusing we can think it's freeing stuff. :white_check_mark:
   --> Rename as "empty" or "clear"
 ```bash
 inc/grid.hpp